jasmines08/NLP/README.md

 - The script (`dataCollect.py`) reads song titles and artists from `top_100_songs_artists_YYYY.txt`.
 - It queries the **Lyrics.ovh API** (`https://api.lyrics.ovh/v1/`) to fetch lyrics.
 - Extracts **prechorus & chorus** if available.
+- Ideally the 2nd and 3rd paragraphs of a song are the pre-chorus and chorus which should give the most info about a song.
 - Stores structured lyrics data in `song_lyrics.csv` with the following columns:
   - `song_id` – Unique identifier.
   - `artist` – Artist's name.